kattlo/piemok-spring/README.md

     @Test
     public void your_test_unit() {

+        // returns Optional<MockedConsumer>
         var mocked = mocked.of("my-group.id");

         mocked.ifPresent(m -> {

-            m.reset("my-topic", null, "some-value");
+            // reseting the consumer by adding new record m.reset("my-topic", null, "some-value");
         });

+        /* Tip: perform some sleep and the listener will have time to consume
+         * and process
+         */
+        Thread.sleep(Duration.ofSeconds(3).toMillis());

         //TODO your assertion about the result of consumed record above